 Bhuntar is the nearest Airport to Tosh village.
 But the flights here are quite infrequent so flying directly what be an expensive affair.
 Once you reach Bhuntar you can either Local board buses going towards Barshaini, or you can hire a cab directly to Tosh.
 Barshaini is around 57kms from Bhuntar.

 How to Reach Tosh Village in Winters?

 Although buses do go all the way to Barshaini, in winter that is highly improbable due to landslides.
-If the road to Barshaini is closed in winters, you need to reach till Manikaran.
+If the road to Barshaini is closed in winters, you need to reach Manikaran.
 From Manikaran shared cabs are available.
 You might have to wait for an hour to get one of the shared cabs.
 Sometimes, shared cabs are not available and in that case, you can book the entire cab at 500 INR.
 Don’t even try to negotiate the price with the cab drivers, they don’t do it at all.

-Once you are at Barshaini, you’ll have to hike on the motorable road to Tosh since every winter the road to Tosh gets closed due to landslides and opens up only once the all the snow melts completely.
+Once you are at Barshaini, you’ll have to hike on the motorable road to Tosh since every winter the road to Tosh gets closed due to landslides and opens up only once all the snow melts completely.

 Finding Budget Accommodations in Tosh

 Finding budget accommodation is quite easy in Tosh.
 There are plenty of Budget options in terms of Hotels, Guesthouses, Camps and even Backpackers Hostels.
 One can find a decent place to stay without having to pay too much which is the reason why Backpacking to tosh is preferred by so many Backpackers around the Globe.